markspl/FinskuBot/README.md

 ```
 - On Discord Developers Portal (https://discordapp.com/developers) create a new Application and get token (`bot_token`)
 - `request` custom role colour command works only when configure `SERVER MEMBERS INTENT` on Discord Developers Portal is set on (Bot > "Settings" tab > "Bot" > Privileged Gateway Intents > `SERVER MEMBERS INTENT`)
-- `catalogs` : Default 2.
-If more commands and catalogs added, this count can be changed.
 - `bot_owner` : Some commands are only for the person who runs the bot
 - `bot_homeserver` : Some commands are only for the specific server (invite, notify, request)
 - `bot_homechannel` : For now, homechannel is required to have